Magnetic field: Hall effect

-where $\Phi = \int \mathbf{B}\cdot \mathrm{d}\mathbf{A}$ is the magnetic flux in the circuit, $F = \int \mathbf{H}\cdot \mathrm{d}\boldsymbol{\ell}$ is the magnetomotive force applied to the circuit, and R_{m} is the reluctance of the circuit.
-Here the reluctance R_{m} is a quantity similar in nature to resistance for the flux.
-Using this analogy it is straightforward to calculate the magnetic flux of complicated magnetic field geometries, by using all the available techniques of circuit theory.

 Largest magnitude magnetic fields

-As of October 2018, the largest magnitude magnetic field produced over a macroscopic volume outside a lab setting is 2.8 kT (VNIIEF in Sarov, Russia, 1998).
-As of October 2018, the largest magnitude magnetic field produced in a laboratory over a macroscopic volume was 1.2 kT by researchers at the University of Tokyo in 2018.
+The largest magnitude magnetic field produced over a macroscopic volume outside a lab setting is 2.8 kT (VNIIEF in Sarov, Russia, 1998).
+The largest magnitude magnetic field produced in a laboratory over a macroscopic volume was 1.2 kT by researchers at the University of Tokyo in 2018.

-The largest magnitude magnetic fields produced in a laboratory occur in particle accelerators, such as RHIC, inside the collisions of heavy ions, where microscopic fields reach 10^{14} T. Magnetars have the strongest known magnetic fields of any naturally occurring object, ranging from 0.1 to 100 GT (10^{8} to 10^{11} T).
+The largest magnitude microscopic magnetic fields produced in a laboratory occur in particle accelerators, such as RHIC, inside the collisions of heavy ions, where microscopic fields reach 10^{14} T.

+Magnetars have the strongest known macroscopic magnetic fields of any naturally occurring object, ranging from 0.1 to 100 GT (10^{8} to 10^{11} T).